Summer University Prague 2013Charles University Prague

 Are credit cards widely accepted?

 Credit cards are accepted in most hotels, supermarkets, shops and restaurants.
-However, some local shops, cheaper restaurants and bars, small grocery stores, and public institutions (including our Faculty) do not accept credit cards so it is good to have some cash with you.
+However, local shops, cheaper restaurants and bars, small grocery stores, and some public institutions do not accept credit cards so it is good to have some cash with you.

 Where can I obtain CZK (Czech crown)?